-Nevertheless, there is another important aspect to verify during and fabrication, and even after certain operational time, when maintenance is required.
+Nevertheless, there is another important aspect to verify during production, as well as after some time, when maintenance is required.

 Read on as we explain further.

-A common practice is applying special coatings to protect against corrosion and other environmental effects.
+A common practice is the application of special coatings to protect against corrosion and other environmental effects.
 To achieve the required coating protection, both the surface of the materials being coated and the coating applied need to comply with certain requirements.

 Some examples of these requirements are: